Ignas75/local-kubernetes/README.md

 - visualiser for the data
 - setup links to external websites (e.g. here's where you can watch/buy/play x)
 - config file for changing defaults, like the default cluster name from "hobbies" to anything else really
-- make it multi-OS conpatible (current issue: git-bash file paths interpretation requires different code from Unix based OS in clean.sh)
+- make it multi-OS compatible (current issue: git-bash file paths interpretation requires different code from Unix based OS in clean.sh)